ksendzo/Multi-Threading-Kernel-for-x86/README.md

-# Multi-Threading-Kernel-for-x86
+# Multithreaded-Kernel-for-x86
-This is an implementation of a small but functional multi threading kernel for x86 processor.
+Implementation of preemptive multithreading kernel with time sharing for x86 CPUs